Why It Is Important To Secure The Scene Of The Accident?

 Secure the Accident Scene

+Use yellow caution tape to secure the accident scene, place warning cones, or post a guard to keep people away.
 Don’t start documenting the scene until it is safe to do so.
 As the accident investigator, you don’t want to get in the way of emergency responders.
-It’s also not safe to start if hazards have not been properly mitigated.
+It’s also unsafe to start if hazards have not been properly mitigated.

 Document the Accident Scene

 You won’t be able to document the scene effectively unless you come prepared, so make sure you have put together an accident investigation kit for use during the investigation.
-As you’ll learn, there are many ways to document the scene, so it may become quite difficult for one person to effectively complete all actions.
+As you’ll learn, there are many ways to document the scene, so it may be difficult for one person to effectively complete all actions.

 - Get initial written statements: If you are fortunate, there will be one or more eyewitnesses to the accident.
 Ask them for an initial statement giving a description of the accident.